Rosa 'Black Baccara': Meilland International

 After Francis's early death in 1958, his wife Louisette continued to breed roses, introducing many awarding winning new varieties.
 The new company, Meilland-Richardier grew into Meilland International (AKA House of Meilland), and is located in Le Luc en Provence, France.
 Francis and Louisette's children, Alain and Michele, were both successful rose breeders for the company.
 In 1978, Jacques Mouchotte took over the company's rose breeding program, and developed a large number of new rose varieties until his retirement in 2013.

 Some of his most popular rose varieties are 'Bonica 82', 'Debut', 'Carefree Wonder', and 'Carefree Delight'.
 Meilland International continues to be 100% family owned and managed.

 'Black Baccara'

 'Black Baccara' was developed by Jacques Mouchotte before 2000 by crossing the two dark red Hybrid teas, 'Celica' and 'Fuego Negro'.
-The rose cultivar was introduced in France by Meilland International in 2000.
-It was also However, it was introduced in America by Star Roses and Plants/Conard-Pyle in 2002.
+The rose cultivar was introduced in France by Meilland International in 2000, and in America by Star Roses and Plants/Conard-Pyle in 2002.
 'Black Baccara' was used to hybridize one child plant, Rosa 'Vampire', before 2012.